jduanen/LedDisplay/README.md

 #### Display Controller

-A XIAO ESP32-S3 (dual-core 240MHz Tensilica microcontroller) ????
-????maybe use a XIAO ESP32-C3 (160MHz RISC-V) instead -- might not need to run Refresh function on second core with the new driver????
+I replaced the original 8047 controller with a XIAO ESP32-C3 (160MHz RISC-V processor) that controls the display and runs ESPHome code (which allows it to be driven by Home Assistant).

 ### Display Software